rembold-cs151-master/Section12/index.md

 ## Talking to the Web
 - The modern web is built on applications being able to communicate and pass information back and forth
-- The HTML standard defines a variety of ways that communication can be passed, of which two main methods dominate:
+- The HTTP standard defines a variety of ways that communication can be passed, of which two main methods dominate:
   - A _GET_ request retrieves information from a specified online source
   - A _POST_ request sends information to a specified online source (and then sometimes receives information back)
 - In Python, the `requests` library handles both of these methods (and more)